idleberg/atom-icon-fonts/README.md

 Atom snippets for a variety of icon fonts ([see details](#prefixes)).

-This package is also [available](https://github.com/idleberg/sublime-icon-fonts) for Sublime Text.
+This package is also available for [Sublime Text](https://github.com/idleberg/sublime-icon-fonts) and [Visual Studio Code](https://github.com/idleberg/vscode-icon-fonts).

 ## Installation